-Candidates for admission to the first year of the Bachelor of Science (Computer Science with Data Analytics) Degree Programme shall be required to have passed in the Higher Secondary Examinations conducted by the Government of Tamil Nadu in the relevant subjects or an Examination accepted as equivalent there to by the Academic Council.
+Candidates for admission to the first year of the Bachelor of Science (Computer Technology) Degree Programme shall be required to have passed in the Higher Secondary Examinations conducted by the Government of Tamil Nadu in the relevant subjects or an Examination accepted as equivalent thereto by the Academic Council.
 Subject to such other conditions as may be prescribed there to are permitted to appear and qualify with any one of the following subjects: Mathematics / Computer Science / Statistics / Business Mathematics and wherever the students have not studied Mathematics, the necessary Mathematics knowledge be imparted through Tutorial/ Bridge Course.